88-degrees/Book-of-Changes/e5a4a7e8bf87daguo.md

-# Daguo ䷛
+# Dà Guò ䷛

-Chinese: dà guò 大过 ䷛
+Chinese: 大过 ䷛ dà guò

 ###### p.
 116

 ![Daguo](https://88o.io/wp-content/uploads/2018/09/28-e5a4a7e8bf87daguo.jpg)

-**Dàguò ䷛** suggests to us a beam that is weak.
+**Dà Guò ䷛** suggests to us a beam that is weak.
 There will be advantage in moving (under its conditions) in any direction whatever; there will be success.

 1. The first SIX, divided, shows one placing mats of the white mâo grass under things set on the ground.
 There will be no error.